Start planning your trip

 15. Siebold Memorial Museum

-This museum was built in honor of Philipp Siebold, who taught Rangaku (studies of Western sciences in the Edo period, using the Dutch language) at Nagasaki.
+The Siebold Memorial Museum was built in honor of Philipp Siebold, who taught Rangaku (studies of Western sciences in the Edo period, using the Dutch language) at Nagasaki.
 The red brick building is built in the style of Siebold's house in Leiden, Holland.

-Precious materials about Siebold's life, and various items he used at the time are displayed in this museum.
+Precious materials about Siebold's life and various items he used at the time are displayed in this museum.
 It might take at least an hour to study the displays carefully.

 16. Huis Ten Bosch